-CBD oil in Australia is used for a range of different conditions and it is the condition or symptom being addressed that determines how CBD oil is used or prescribed.
+CBD oil in Australia can be used for a range of different conditions and it is the condition or symptom being addressed that determines how CBD oil is used or prescribed.
 With all cannabis medicines, it is always best to start low and go slow.
 Begin using CBD oil at a low dose and slowly increase until the desired therapeutic effect and symptom relief is achieved.
-This is always best done under the supervision of your prescribing doctor.
+This is always best done under the supervision of a trained prescribing doctor.

 What does CBD oil feel like?

 Depending on the dose and the condition, CBD oil can feel different for individuals.
-In circumstances where CBD oil is treating anxiety, it can initiate a feeling of relaxation, calm and enhance mood.
+In circumstances where CBD oil is treating anxiety, it has the potential to initiate a feeling of relaxation, calm and enhance mood.

-In terms of pain, CBD oil can act as a pain reliever eliciting much the same feeling as ibuprofen.
+In terms of pain, for some people, CBD oil can act as a pain reliever eliciting much the same feeling as ibuprofen.
 Others describe CBD oil as offering a soothing feeling of relief from pain and tension, both physically and mentally, akin to having a warm bath.

-CBD oil is non-psychoactive, thus it won’t make you feel ‘high’, euphoric or paranoid, as is the case for some individuals with cannabis formulations including THC.
+CBD oil is non-psychoactive, thus it is unlikely to make a patient feel ‘high’, euphoric or paranoid, as is the case for some individuals with cannabis formulations including THC.

 How much CBD is in hemp oil?

-CBD oil medicines can be made with hemp oil as the carrier oil.
-This means medically prescribed CBD oil products will have much different CBD quantities delivered in hemp oil than food products with food grade hemp oil.
+Additionally, CBD oil medicines can be made with hemp oil as the carrier oil.
+This means medically prescribed CBD oil products will have much different CBD quantities delivered in hemp oil than food products with food-grade hemp oil.